• Home

 What are the five basic types of charts?

-What are the different types of data visualization charts?
+What are the most commonly used charts?

 Wrap Up